Winnipeg Folk Festival

-The Winnipeg Folk Festival is a nonprofit charitable organization with an annual summer folk music festival held in Birds Hill Provincial Park, near Winnipeg, Manitoba, Canada.
-The festival features a variety of artists and music from around the world and is sure to include a number of local artists.
+The Winnipeg Folk Festival is a non-profit charitable organization with an annual summer folk music festival held in Birds Hill Provincial Park, near Winnipeg, Manitoba, Canada.
+The festival features a variety of artists and music from around the world as well as a number of local artists.

-Begun by Mitch Podolak, Colin Gorrie, and Ava Kobrinsky in 1974 as a celebration of Winnipeg's centennial, the festival itself has grown into an event exceeding 70,000 attendees to the festival annually.
+Begun by Mitch Podolak, Colin Gorrie, and Ava Kobrinsky in 1974 as a celebration of Winnipeg's centennial, the festival itself has grown into an annual event exceeding 70,000 attendees.
 The festival is held over the second weekend of July, beginning on Thursday night and running through to Sunday night.

 Beyond the four-day festival, the organization offers year-round concert programming at venues throughout the city bringing in artists as well as organizing free concert programming throughout the city.

 Music

 The festival offers a wide selection of music over the four-day festival.
 Throughout the year the organization facilitates the Hear All Year concert series.